top of page

 Membership

-The Prevocational Accreditation Committee (PAC) membership will come from local stakeholder groups, ensuring engagement of all groups relevant in the delivery of PGY1-2 training.
+The Prevocational Accreditation Committee (PAC) membership will come from local stakeholder groups, ensuring engagement of all groups relevant in the delivery of PGY1 and PGY2 training.
 The membership will have a mixture of supervisors, educators and managers of prevocational education programs together with prevocational doctors.

-The membership will be appointed by Chair of the PAC.
-In the case of the Chair being appointed the Governance Committee will appoint.
-In making appointments to the Accreditation Committee, regard will be given to ensuring any potential conflicts of interest are identified and relevant skills and experience as appropriate to undertake accreditation discussions, decisions and research are identified.
+The membership will be appointed by the Chair of the PAC through the Accreditation Manager.
+Appointment of the Chair will be by the Chief Medical Officer.
+In making appointments to the Accreditation Committee, regard will be given to ensuring any potential conflicts of interest are identified and relevant skills and experience as appropriate to undertake accreditation discussions and decisions are identified.

-Expressions of Interest will be sought from representative groups and interviews facilitated by the Manager of METC and refer the final selection and appointment decision to the Chair of the PAC.
+Expressions of Interest will be sought from representative groups and interviews facilitated by the Manager of PMAS and refer the final selection and appointment decision to the Chair of the PAC.

-Members will be appointed ensuring a balance of Top End and Central Australia engagement and an understanding of regional NT hospital and Primary Care contexts.
+Members will be appointed ensuring a balance of prevocational training provider engagement and an understanding of regional NT hospital and Primary Care contexts.

 Reporting Lines

-Notification of the PAC accreditation decisions will be sent to the NT Board of the Medical Board by PAC Chair in writing.
+• Notification of the PAC accreditation decisions will be sent to the NT Board of the Medical Board by the Accreditation Manager in writing.

-The PAC makes their accreditation survey event decisions about accrediting Intern and prevocational training programs independently with no undue influence from any METC committees.
+• The PAC makes their accreditation survey event decisions about accrediting prevocational training programs independently with no undue influence from any PMAS/NT Health committees.

-After each meeting the Chair of the PAC will provide a written progress report on prevocational accreditation positions and program status to the PMAS Governance Committee and will include in the report any operational accreditation system matters or issues that may require the Governance Committees attention or action.
+• The Chair of the PAC will provide a progress report through the Accreditation Manager on prevocational accreditation positions and program status to the PMAS Medical Director including any operational accreditation system matters or issues that may require PMAS accreditation support staff attention or action.

-The Prevocational Accreditation Committee will liaise with other PMAS committees where necessary to achieve optimal education and training outcomes for interns and prevocational doctors.
+• The PAC will liaise with other PMAS committees where necessary to achieve optimal education and training outcomes for prevocational doctors.

 Accreditation Panel

-The Accreditation Panel is established to consider accreditation survey team findings and endorse/not endorse survey team report recommendations, including the recommended period of accreditation that should be granted (max 4yrs).
+The Accreditation Panel is established to consider prevocational accreditation survey team findings and endorse/not endorse survey team report recommendations, including the recommended period of accreditation that should be granted (max 4yrs) for the PAC to consider and make the final accreditation decision.

-The functions of the Accreditation Panel are to consider accreditation survey reports and:
+Its functions are to consider accreditation survey reports and:

-1. Refer all accreditation appeals and/or grievances including any conflicts of interest regarding surveyors engaged to undertake the survey event to the Accreditation Committee.
+1. Refer all accreditation appeals and/or grievances including any conflicts of interest regarding surveyors engaged to undertake the survey event to the PAC.

-2. Provide final accreditation advice and recommendations to the Accreditation Committee in relation to accreditation of postgraduate year 1 training positions and programs.
+2. Provide final prevocational accreditation advice and recommendations to the PAC in relation to accreditation of postgraduate year 1 and 2 training positions and programs.

-4. Provide advice to the Accreditation Committee of any areas for improvement regarding the NT Prevocational Accreditation Standards, system, policies or processes.
+3. Provide advice to the PAC of any areas for improvement regarding the NT prevocational accreditation system, policies or processes.

 Membership

-An Independent Accreditation Panel for each accreditation survey will comprise of no less than four members appointed to the Independent Accreditation Panel.
+An Independent Accreditation Panel for each accreditation survey will comprise of no less than four members.
 In making appointments to the Accreditation Panel, regard will be given to ensuring appointees have no conflicts of interest, appropriate skills and experience as appropriate to undertake accreditation functions and events.
 PAC Chair will monitor the TOR and membership of the Panel.

 Meeting frequency – As required